VBTI-development/onedl-mmdeploy/docs/en/get_started.md

 ### Model Converter

-Model Converter aims at converting training models from OpenMMLab into backend models that can be run on target devices.
+Model Converter aims at converting training models from OneDL Lab into backend models that can be run on target devices.
 It is able to transform PyTorch model into IR model, i.e., ONNX, TorchScript, as well as convert IR model to backend model.
 By combining them together, we can achieve one-click **end-to-end** model deployment.

 ### MMDeploy Model